joelnl74/generic-playground/README.md

 # generic-playground
 Unity generic components
 - Messaging decouple systems by using messaging to different systems in your game
-- Singleton contains generic singleton wrapper class
+- Singleton contains a generic singleton wrapper class
+- Zenject by https://github.com/modesttree/Zenject for dependency injection
+- Presenter view view controller architecture

 ## Messaging: